-Schedule & Participation
+Schedule and Participation

-While AGSM will endeavor to time sessions to suit most countries/continents where possible, we realize this may not work for every participant, or all the time.
-We wish to advise that we will provide pre-recorded content as far as possible.
+While AGSM will endeavour to time sessions to suit most countries/continents where possible,we realise this may not work for every participant, or all the time.
+We will provide pre-recorded content as far as possible.
 However, the main sessions will be live, interactive, and not recorded.
 Please note, students must attend the live sessions each day to pass this course.

 All times are displayed in local Sydney time.
 Note that the midnight live sessions go into the early hours of the following day (in the Sydney time zone).
-When planning, please also be aware of time zone differences as well as changes in daylight-saving time throughout June in both Australia and your respective country of residence.
+When planning, please also be aware of time zone differences as well as changes in daylight-saving time throughout March in both Australia and your respective country of residence.

-Sunday, June 13 2021 - Getting to know your peers23:00-00:00Icebreaker activity & social networking (optional)
+Sunday, March 13 2022 - Getting to know your peers 23:00-00:00 Icebreaker activity & social networking (optional)

-Monday, June 14 2021 - Business for social impact and sustainable development: Managers in organizations
+Monday, March 14 2022 - Business for social impact and sustainable development: Managers inorganizations